 The baseball cap has long been one of menswear’s most polarising accessories and the focus of a fierce debate: does donning a brimmed, bonce cover elevate your look to the ‘peak’ of all that is stylish and contemporary?
 Or is it a one-way ticket to the sartorial naughty step?

-It’s an argument that has split the fashion world down the middle for decades, but as time progresses, a growing number of men are beginning to realise that, like beanies, the real question isn’t if we should wear them, but how we should wear them.
+It’s an argument that has split the fashion world down the middle for decades, but as time progresses, a growing number of men are beginning to realise that, like beanies, the real question isn’t if we should wear them, but how to wear them.

 The History Of The Baseball Cap

 Unless you’re completely oblivious, it probably won’t come as much of a surprise to learn that the baseball cap was first brought into existence by a baseball team.
 That team was the Brooklyn Excelsiors and the year was 1860.
 But it was another half a century before the concept fully took off.

 After 1900, the baseball cap became an important means by which to identify teams, as well as offering the practical benefit of keeping the sun out of players’ peepers while pitching and hitting their way around the diamond.

 The explosion of television sports in the 20th century brought the baseball cap into people’s homes and onto their heads.
 Suddenly, the piqued interest in the peaked accessory saw it become a part of the everyday man’s casual uniform.
 The idea of only ever wearing one on the field was now – pun fully intended – old hat.